nico1008/TwitchBigBrother/README.md

-# TwitchSentiment
+# TwitchBigBrother

-TwitchSentiment is a Python application that analyzes the sentiment of messages in Twitch chat in real-time using machine learning models and stores the sentiment analysis results in a PostgreSQL database.
+TwitchBigBrother is a Python application that analyzes the sentiment of messages in Twitch chat in real-time using machine learning models and stores the sentiment analysis results in a PostgreSQL database.
 It also provides functionality to manage a banlist of users.

 ## Features